randlab/pytorch-wgan/README.md

+This repository was forked from https://github.com/Zeleni9/pytorch-wgan for the purpose of using WGAN in the context of training image based inversion.

 ## Pytorch code for GAN models
 This is the pytorch implementation of 3 different GAN models using same convolutional architecture.